Math Calculators

 QRBG121

-The randomness effect in the device depends on the quantum physical process of photon emission in semiconductors and the subsequent detection of individual photons.
-In this process, photons are detected randomly, independently of each other, and the timing information of the detected photons is used to generate bits.
+The QRBG121 utilizes true quantum randomness.
+The device relies entirely on the quantum physical process of photon emission within semiconductors and the subsequent detection of these individual photons.
+Because photons are emitted and detected entirely randomly and independently of one another, the precise timing information of these microscopic events can be reliably converted into highly secure random bits.

 Lava lamps